 Rose stems are usually thorny and can easily prick your hands when you prune bare-handed.
 Therefore, get elbow-length leather gloves that are easy to work with, and of course, some safety goggles to protect your eyes from any falling branches.

 You also need to have the right pruning shears to avoid crushing the stems.
 Bypass pruners are more effective than the anvil-type since they’re sharp enough and cut like scissors.
 Anvil-type, on the other hand, tends to damage the stems.

 Also, get the long-handled loppers alongside a pruning saw to cut the hard old stems quickly.

 The pruning process

-Begin by removing all dead or weak rose stems and ensure the tools you use are clean to avoid spreading diseases.
+Begin by removing all dead or weak rose stems.
+But first, ensure the tools you use are clean to avoid spreading diseases.
 You can do that by periodically dipping the shears or any other pruning tool you’re using in a 70% alcohol solution.

 Start pruning from the plant’s base.

 Ensure your rose bush is more open at the center to allow more light and adequate air circulation to the plant.
 This also helps prevent diseases.
 Your pruning cuts should be about a quarter-inch and above a leaf bud that’s facing out towards the exterior of the plant.

 While removing the dead, weak, or diseased wood, ensure you cut until you’re able to see the white inside part of the cane.
 However, consider sealing the after-pruning cuts and holes using a dab of glue to keep borers away.

 Borers hatch from wasps’ eggs and can weaken the canes with time hence causing them to break off in windy climates.